As George W. Bush

 has provided fuel to the fires of violence.
 It has created a serious threat to

-the stability of Pakistan and increasingly in parts of China and India.
-The
+the stability of Pakistan and increasingly in parts of India and China.
+Even

-Even claims of the much-heralded American military surge and the resultant
+claims of the much-heralded American military surge and the resultant decline

 Bob Woodward, the